 - Then navigate to the article using the year, volume number and page numbers

-If you can't find the article after using a Summon search or the ejournals search then please request the article via the Inter library Loan service.
+If you can't find the article you need in fulltext while using SurreySearch or the Journal Title A-Z search then please request the article via the Inter library Loan service.

 How to find journal articles on a particular topic